dynamics

 • fixed_body_name (str) – Name of the body frame.

-• use_theoretical_model (bool) – Whether the state corresponds to the theoretical model when updating and fetching the robot’s state.
+• use_theoretical_model (bool) – Whether the state corresponds to the theoretical model when updating and fetching the state of the robot.
 Optional: True by default.

 Returns: